CryoGrid/FreezeCurves.jl/README.md

 1.860037988010418e-44
 ```

-The `McKenzie` struct contains default parameter settings necessary to evaluate the freeze curve.
+The freeze curve function struct (here `McKenzie`) contains default parameter settings necessary to evaluate the freeze curve.
 These can also be customized on construction.
 We could, for example, use a different value for the shape parameter, γ [K]

 ```julia
 mkfc2 = McKenzie(γ=1.0u"K")